 Our lives are increasingly reliant on technology.
 E-learning is gaining popularity in educational settings because it allows document sharing and student-to-student interaction without time or space constraints [4].
 The software that supports e-learning by designing/managing the learning environment, tracking students' progress, and distributing learning materials is called a Learning Management System (LMS) [5].
 Accepting such technologies will improve students' learning experience and academic success.
-The TAM, e-TAM, and other derive models are used to find students' behavior towards system adoption.
+The TAM, e-TAM, and other derived models are used to find students' behavior towards system adoption.
 Finding variables of student acceptability and intention to use e-learning systems is critical to improving the learning environment and retaining students.
-Accepting such technology will improve students' behavior towards system adoption.
-Finding student acceptance and intention to use e-learning systems is critical to improving the learning environment and retaining students acceptance and intention to use e-learning systems is critical to improving the learning environment and retaining students.
+Accepting such technology will improve students' learning experience and academic success.
+An extended TAM and other derived models are used to find students' behavior towards system adoption.
+Finding student acceptance and intention to use e-learning systems is critical to improving the learning environment and retaining students.

-This model has been widely used in various domains, from business to government to education, that uses informated technology in its business processes.
-There are already several researchers working in education who are utilizing TAM to explain user acceptance of technologie 1 uch as e-learning, multimedia learning technology, digital libraries, and e-journals.
-Park (2009) researched several university students in Korea to determ the their interest in e-learning, which was then presented to the participants [6].
+This model has been widely used in various domains, from business to government to education, that uses information technology in its business processes.
+There are already several researchers working in education who are utilizing TAM to explain user acceptance of technologies such as e-learning, multimedia learning technology, digital libraries, and e-journals.
+Park (2009) researched several university students in Korea to determine their interest in e-learning, which was then presented to the participants [6].
 His research findings demonstrate that TAM is a unified theory for analyzing user acceptance of e-learning programs.

-The TA14 is the most widely used theoretical framework for analyzing users' technological acceptance by measuring perceived usefulness (PU) and perceived ease of use (PEOU).
+The TAM is the most widely used theoretical framework for analyzing users' technological acceptance by measuring perceived usefulness (PU) and perceived ease of use (PEOU).
 PU is when people believe utilizing a particular technology will improve their performance, while PEOU is when they believe using a particular system will be easy.
 Behavioral intentions (BI) are determined simultaneously by ATU and PU, while PU is heavily influenced by PEOU.
 Some experts have even stated that, compared to students' cognition, PE has a higher impact on their attitude, particularly for children and teens.
 Age-related cognitive and social-emotional developmental differences can be attributed to distinct effects.